ahmedlakhlifi/Real-Time-Facial-Muscle-Activation-Detection-Using-MediaPipe-and-MeFaMo/README.md

 MediaPipe FaceMesh for real-time 3D face landmark detection.

-...MeFaMo (MediaPipe Face Mocap) for calculating blendshapes & Converts 2D landmarks to metric 3D landmarks using PCF.
+MeFaMo (MediaPipe Face Mocap) for calculating blendshapes & Converts 2D landmarks to metric 3D landmarks using PCF.

 BlendshapeCalculator from MeFaMo to compute Action Units (AUs) based on normalized and metric 3D landmarks.